kyledhebert/best-selling-album-visualization/README.md

 ## Installing Dependencies
 The first step in running the app is installing the dependencies, ideally in a virtual environment.

-Once you have activated your virtual environment you can use `requirements.txt` to install the dependencies:
+Once you have activated your virtual environment you can use the `requirements.txt` file in the project root to install the dependencies:

 `$ pip install -r requirements.txt`